intellistream/AllianceDB/README.md

 ## TODO

+1. cpu-mappings
-1. move all control variables into a dedicated header file "control.hpp".
+2. move all control variables into a dedicated header file "control.hpp".
 Currently, they are scattered in multiple files including common_functions.h perf_counter.h, params.h
-4. Auto install all required lib and tools.
+3. Auto install all required lib and tools.
 Auto config all required configurations.

 ## Third-party Lib